hazelcast/hazelcast-nodejs-client/README.md

 ## 5.3.
 Enabling Redo Operation

 It enables/disables redo-able operations.
-While sending the requests to related members, operations can fail due to various reasons.
+While sending the requests to the related members, the operations can fail due to various reasons.
 Read-only operations are retried by default.
 If you want to enable retry for the other operations, you can set the `redoOperation` to `true`.

 **Declarative:**